Course - Nanotools - TFY4330

 Both the home exam and project report must have a passing grade to get a final grade for the whole course.

-The re-sit examination may be changed from written home to oral.
+The re-sit examination may be changed from written home exam to oral exam.

 Course materials